knotteye00/satyr/docs/REST.md

 page is the page number (i.e. skip the first num * page results)

 **Response**: Returns an array of JSON objects containing the username and title of each stream.
 Returns an empty array if no one is streaming.
-Returns `{"error":"error code"}` in the event of an error.
+Returns `{"error":"error reason"}` in the event of an error.
 Will attempt to correct malformed requests to default values.

 The array will be wrapped in a JSON object under the key 'users'.